itossudong/Javascript-Counter-App/README.md

 # Javascript-Counter-App
-A counter app with a set minimum and maximum value.
+A counter app with a set minimum and maximum values.

 ## Side Hustle internship: My solution to Task 3.